 Back in the day, when detective stories were rare, Sharadindu Bandyopadhyay's Byomkesh Bakshi was introduced to us in the year 1993.
 Known as India's Sherlock Homes, the series introduced a new, exciting world for us.
 It was regarded as one of the most popular shows to be shown on television.
 Given its popularity, it's hard to believe that the series had just 34 episodes.

 'Hum Paanch': A tale of five sisters

+Hum Paanch, India's first sitcom can never be erased out of our minds because it gave Bollywood one of its most stellar actors, Vidya Balan.
 This tale of five sisters with starkly different personalities, living with their parents and indulging in the day-to-day activities, became an instant hit in every family.
 It was Ekta Kapoor's first ever project, before she got possessed by 'melodrama.'

 'ZEE Horror Show': The king of horror

 ZEE Horror Show can beat any horror series to shame, be it nationally or internationally.
 Another reason why Indians find The Conjuring and Annabelle funny is because we've grown up watching this show.
 If you have survived this, you can survive any horror show in the world.
 People, who love the horror genre, are still waiting for a show like this to come again!

 'Sarabhai vs Sarabhai': The war of class